35 Recession Proof B2B Marketing Technology Tools for Small Businesses

 - Google Meet is great for smaller interactive online sessions like workshops and roundtables

-Building Block 8: B2B Marketing Tools for In-Person Events
+Building Block 8: B2B Marketing Technology for In-Person Events

 In-person events help to facilitate interactions that result in relationship building, B2B lead generation, sales pipeline generation and acceleration, customer retention and brand awareness.
 As knowledge sharing is a critical part of why people attend B2B conferences, in-person events are a great B2B content marketing tactic to consider.
 Event management tools enable you to manage B2B event activities like scheduling, promotion, creation of an event page and ticketing.
 These tools are composed of an online back office and an attendee interface, often including a mobile app.